Predicting Future Utility: Global Combinatorial Optimization for Task-Agnostic KV Cache Eviction: Experiments

-Figure~\ref{fig:efficiency} shows that on \textit{Llama-3.1-8B}, our method achieves peak memory reduction and TTFT latency comparable to the SnapKV baseline.
-This confirms that our proposed method introduces negligible computational overhead, effectively maintaining strict resource limits while significantly mitigating the performance degradation caused by compression.
+Figure~\ref{fig:efficiency} presents an efficiency comparison in terms of peak memory usage and Time To First Token (TTFT) latency.
+LU-KV achieves peak memory reduction and TTFT latency comparable to the SnapKV baseline, confirming that our method introduces negligible computational overhead.
+This demonstrates that LU-KV effectively operates within strict resource constraints while significantly mitigating the performance degradation caused by KV cache compression.